-Applications are submitted through PSU’s Graduate Studies.
-February 1 is the priority deadline for admission for the fall term, however complete applications will be considered at any time.
-Before applying, you are encouraged to contact a member of the graduate faculty and the program coordinator to discuss research interests and possible funding for graduate study.
+Applications are submitted through PSU’s Admissions Office.
+Applications will be considered at any time, however we make most of our application decisions in the spring.
+Before applying, you are encouraged to contact a member of the faculty and the program coordinator to discuss research interests and possible funding for graduate study.
 You should identify a prospective faculty advisor during the application phase.

 We require students to have an undergraduate GPA of 3.0 or higher.
 The GRE is required as part of the application package and, on average, our students score at least in the 45-50th percentile on all components of the exam.
 Three recommendations and a two page essay are also part of the application for admission.
-For the essay, please limit it to two pages and tell us about your professional goals and what area of environmental science and policy you are most interested in studying at PSU.
+For the essay, please tell us about your professional goals and what area of environmental science and policy you are most interested in studying at PSU.

 We often have opportunities for graduate student funding.
 Graduate research assistantships and teaching assistantships are competitive and can vary in terms of responsibilities and the amount of each award.
-The priority deadline for funding consideration is February 1 for the following fall, however opportunities can arise at other times throughout the year and we do review completed applications throughout the year.
-If you are interested in applying for funding, please send to the Program Coordinator via email a one page letter of request.
-We will review your letter along with your application to the MS in Environmental Science & Policy program.
+We typically award assistantships in the spring for the following academic year, however opportunities can arise at other times throughout the year.

 For more information about the MS in Environmental Science & Policy program, contact Program Coordinator June Hammond Rowan (603) 535-3218.